What is a Total Knee Replacement?

 - Deformity of the leg, such as bowing of the knee.

-- Chronic pain and swelling do not improve with medication and rest.
+- Chronic pain and swelling that does not improve with medication and rest.

 How Long is Recovery After Knee Replacement Surgery?

 Rehabilitation is one of the most important aspects of total knee replacement.
 Proper care is essential to restoring optimal comfort and range of motion.
 The purpose of physical therapy after total knee replacement is to regain strength and movement.
-Initially, patients may need a walker or crutches to walk.
-Gentle physical therapy improves the ability to bear weight on the new joint.
-Range of motion exercises prevents scar tissue from obstructing the flexibility of the new joint.
+Initially, patients may need a walker but most progress quickly to a cane and are able to abandon all assistive devices within a few short weeks.

 Schedule Your Consultation Today!